 Icefields Parkway accommodation

-Many campgrounds along the Icefields Parkway operate on the first come first serve basis.
+Many campgrounds along the Icefields Parkway operate on a first come first serve basis.
 That means you don’t have to book accommodation in advance in case you don’t know where exactly you end up.
 On the other hand though, if you show up late, all the spots might be taken.

-I suggest camping near a hiking trail so you can leave your car in the campground and go enjoy the day with already secured spot.
+I suggest camping near a hiking trail so you can leave your car in the campground and go enjoy the day with an already secured spot.
 For example – Waterfowl Lake Campground (with Chephren Lake Hike) or Wilcox Creek Campground (with Wilcox Pass Hike).

 For the safety of wildlife and your own, always lock all the food in your car and don’t leave anything in your tent or on the picnic table.
 For walk-in campers, campgrounds provide food lockers.